brean/aiohttp_dev_docker/README.md

 # aiohttp-devtools + Docker
 Docker-Environment running [aiohttp-devtools](https://github.com/aio-libs/aiohttp-devtools) for easy development.

-Installs dependencies in a volume so they can easily be reinstalled without creating a new Container.
-The easiest way to do this is to just stop the container, delete the volume and restart it using docker-compose.
-While the container starts the virtualenv will be recreated.
+Installs dependencies in a volume so they can easily be reinstalled without creating a new container.
+The easiest way to do this is to just stop the container, delete the `volumes/virtualenv`-folder and restart the container.
+During the container startup the virtualenv will be recreated.

 # Build and run
 Start `docker-compose up` to build and run the docker container.
 Once its running you can access http://localhost:4000 in your web browser.
 It shows a simple welcome page reading 'Welcome User!'.
 You can make changes in the files in the `volumes/web/` folder and it will reload the page automatically.